Whether you DIY or hire a professional to do the job, it is imperative that your property is protected during interior demolition.

 - A State-by-State Guide to Contractor License Requirements

 No matter how you slice it, interior demolition is a messy business.
-Hiring a professional interior demolition contractor with experience can help minimize the mess and reduce the amount of time your home is a construction zone.
+Hiring a professional interior demolition contractor with experience can eliminate safety risks, help minimize the mess, and reduce the amount of time your home is a construction zone.